strtwtsn/NagiosRemote/README.md

 If everything has completed  successfully then you should see NRPE v2.13.

-**OK, that completed successfuly.....what do I need to do to get the remote server monitored by my Nagios server>?**
+**OK, that completed successfuly.....what do I need to do to get the remote server monitored by my Nagios server?**

 Before you can monitor your remote server you need to add the ip address or hostname of your Nagios server to the